pageza/alchemorsel-v3/README.md

 The server exposes a versioned API under `/api/v1`.
 Only a simple health check is implemented but the router already includes endpoints for authentication, user profiles and recipes as described in the design docs.
+The router also applies placeholder middleware for authentication, CORS, logging, and panic recovery.

 ### Frontend